stormpath/stormpath-console-guide/source/directories.rst

 .. _directory-password-policy:

-Modifying Your Directory's Password Policy
+Modify Your Directory's Password Policy
 ------------------------------------------

-.. _directories-changing-status:
+.. _directories-change-status:

-Enabling & Disabling Directories
+Enable & Disable Directories
 ================================

 You can enable or disable Directories either from: